KING COBRA FACTS (Ophiophagus hannah – Thailand King Cobra)

 Another time I saw a king about one-hundred twenty meters in elevation up a limestone mountain in Krabi province.
 This one rested on the steps of a popular temple – Wat Tham Seua and I had to move it away so people could come down the steps.
 A large four-meter long king that was very fast!
 Note to self – don’t try to move a king that is higher than you are (it was on steps up ahead of me and was very fast to come down to attempt to strike at me because it had the height advantage.

 Recently Tom Charlton and I found a 3-meter king cobra in Krabi at night and got some great shots and video of it.
 Facebook photo of it here.
+Since then, we’ve found another four king cobras in our area.

 Kings are found all over Thailand in large fields, on mountains, near houses, or really – just about anywhere.
 But they are not found often.
 They are tremendously strong and smart animals.
 Please give the snake a large space and do not poke it with a stick.
 They are very fast moving.
 Juvenile king cobras can also kill you.
 Their venom is every bit as toxic as adults.
 One study done by the Queen Saovabha Memorial Institute in Bangkok showed that king venom is actually more toxic the younger the snake is.
 “Characterization of Venomous Snakes in Thailand,” Chanhome, et al. Asian Biomedicine Vol. 5 No. 3 June 2011; 311-328.